Tonic (band): Band reactivation

 Officially active again, Tonic had already played their first show together in many years on September 16, 2008 at a venue in Antioch, Illinois.
 As part of the band's 2009 tour, a greatest hits compilation titled A Casual Affair: The Best of Tonic was released.
 The album featured live versions of the songs "Irish" and "Sugar" in addition to an acoustic version of "You Wanted More."
 November 2009 marked the band's inclusion in the video game Band Hero, as the track "If You Could Only See" was a playable song in the game.

-After the year 2010 began, Tonic announced that their self-titled fourth studio album, Tonic, would be released on May 4, 2010.
+After the year 2010 began, Tonic announced that their self-titled fourth studio album would be released on May 4, 2010.
 The album was primarily recorded over the span of a month during fall 2009 at Conway Studios in Hollywood.
 Pete Maloney also continued his longtime association with the band by playing drums on the album.
 The album was jointly produced by Tonic and Nathaniel Kunkel, with the song "Release Me" chosen as the first single from the album.
 A promotional behind the scenes tour of Conway Studios hosted by Emerson Hart was made available on Amazon.com's Tonic store and YouTube at the time.
 In an official press release for the album, bandmember Hart said about Tonic that, "When we play music together it feels like going home.
 Getting together, playing some rock-n-roll, it's the best feeling in the world."
 The self-titled album spent one week on the Billboard 200 chart, where it ranked 150.
 Tonic continued to tour in conjunction with the release of their self-titled album into late 2011.